Clicky

 Do It The Night Before

-I always charge the PWC battery overnight using a smart charger.
+I find it best to always charge the battery overnight using a smart charger.

 The next day, I disconnect the charger and test the battery using a load tester before installing it.